-L-trim
+L-TRIM

-In some roof deck membrane installations, a metal L-trim is used to secure the PVC membrane to both the outside and inside edges of the deck, balcony, or walkway surface, and extended up the wall by a minimum of 152 mm (6 in.) to meet some building codes.
+In some roof deck membrane installations, a metal L-trim is used to secure the PVC membrane to the outside and inside edges of the deck, balcony or walkway surface and extended up the wall by a minimum of 6 inches to meet some building codes.
 To ensure a waterproof installation, the PVC membrane is overlapped by the building paper and exterior finish.